Russian robot Fedor's capsule fails to dock at ISS | DW | 24.08.2019

 However, once the ship got within 100 meters (109 yards) of the ISS, the capsule's automatic docking system apparently failed to stabilize the vessel.
 After that, the capsule began to move away and the feed ended, according to an Interfax correspondent at Roskosmos' mission control outside Moscow.

 The ship has since been moved to a "safe distance" of 300 meters away from the ISS, according to the news agency.
 Roskosmos did not immediately comment on the incident.
-The journalists were asked to leave the building, according to RIA Novosti.
+The journalists were asked to leave the building, RIA Novosti reported.

-Specialists are now trying to solve the problem, in order to try again.
+According to NASA, Russian flight controllers told the ISS crew that preliminary data indicates the problem was on the ISS side, not on the module.
+The controllers suspected the fault was with the so-called KURS automated rendezvous system.

+"The Soyuz is on a safe trajectory above and behind the space station that will bring it in the vicinity of the orbital complex again in 24 hours and 48 hours," NASA said on their official blog.
+"Russian flight controllers have indicated the next earliest docking attempt could be Monday morning."

 Failure of the mission would pose a major embarrassment for the Russian space program, after Russian officials repeatedly used Fedor and his trip to space to draw media attention to Russia's cutting-edge technology.
 Earlier this month, Roskosmos chief Dmitry Rogozin tweeted a video showing Fedor's preparation for the flight.